Hepatitis B vaccine - Parent information

 How do vaccines work?

-Vaccines work by triggering the immune system to fight certain infections.
-If a vaccinated person comes into contact with these infections, their immune system is able to respond more effectively, preventing the disease developing or greatly reducing its severity.
+Vaccines help your immune system fight infections.
+If a vaccinated person gets exposed to these infections, their immune system can fight it better, either preventing the disease developing or making it less severe.

 How safe are vaccines?

-Vaccines used in Australia are safe and must pass strict safety testing before being approved by the Therapeutic Goods Administration (TGA).
-In addition, the TGA monitors the safety of vaccines once they are in use.
+Vaccines in Australia are very safe.
+They must pass strict safety checks before approval by the Therapeutic Goods Administration (TGA).
+The TGA also monitors vaccine safety after use.

 What are the side effects of hepatitis B vaccination?